UM celebrates Black History Month

 February is Black History Month in Canada!
 During this time, we honour the richness and diversity of the achievements and contributions of Blacks in Canada and around the world.
 We also reflect on the issues and difficulties that were faced, and continue to be faced by the Black community.

-UM Black Alliance (UMBA) invites all students, faculty, staff, alumni and the community at large to attend the University of Manitoba’s Black History Month Forum.
+UM Black Alliance (UMBA) invited all students, faculty, staff, alumni and the community at large to attend the University of Manitoba’s Black History Month Forum.

-Jones, as quoted in “Thoughts of Liberation,” which appeared in the magazine Canadian Art on June 17, 2020:
+El Jones contributed to “Thoughts of Liberation,” which featured Black scholars, activists and artists on the present “moment”and appeared in the magazine Canadian Art on June 17, 2020:

 |*Africville was an African-Canadian seaside village just north of Halifax founded in the mid-18th century, and demolished in the 1960s in what’s been understood as an act of racism.
 In 2010, an official apology was offered by the mayor of the Halifax Regional Municipality for the bulldozing of the community in order to make way for a bridge.|